krayyalasomayajula/DTE2502/rl_grid_world/README.md

 - *get_policy()*: determine policy based on current utility.
 - *train(tol, plot)*: perform value iteration with a stop criterion of the given tol.
 If plot is true, the function plots learning curves showing maximum value change in each iteration.

+### ADPLearner.py
+Implement a model-based adaptive dynamic programming (ADP) agent to learn a MDP.

+Under the class **ADPLearner**, the following functions are provided:
+- *percept(s, a, s', r)*: update the learned reward and transition model after each step moved in MDP from the given (s, a, s', r) associated with that step.
+- *actuate(s')*: return the next action for the agent based on currently learned policy for state s'.
+- *policy_update*: update the learned policy after each episode (an episode here is defined as a series of steps from a starting state to an ending state).